 Stage One: Teaching Your Dog to Touch the Bell with His Nose

 You can make your own dog doorbell using a couple of sleigh bells from a crafts supply store.
 Attach some kind of sturdy string to the bells.
 (You’ll use the string later to hang the bells on a doorknob or on a hook next to your door.)
-Before starting your first training session, cut a number of tasty treats into raisin-sized pieces.
+Before starting your first training session, cut a number of tasty treats into small pieces.
 Use something your dog loves, like soft dog treats, chicken, hot dogs, croutons or cheese.

 - Say “Touch” and present the bells to your dog.
 Hold them just an inch or two away from his nose.
 He’ll probably move toward the bells to sniff them.
 (If he doesn’t, you can rub a treat on the bells to make them a little more interesting.)